 - Design your signature process or system.
 This is a repeatable process, system or framework you know can lead people to solving their problem or achieving their goals.

 - Understand your unique selling proposition when it comes to your product.
 How do you differ from the rest of the market?
 Why would people choose YOU over someone else?

 - Other things to consider are the price point, payment plan options, naming it and additional resources or bonuses you can offer to enhance the core offer.

 When you know all this, you can wrap it in storytelling and confidently invite people to work with you.

 Once you have this basic sales funnel template complete and set up – and only once it’s complete and set up – then you can move into more advanced funnelling that include upsells, crosssells, downsells, self liquidating offers, one time offers… and more!

-I’ll share more on how to move into this area soon or you can join me in the Client Pathway Mentorship Experience to set this up in your own business.
+I’ll share more on how to move into this area soon or you can join me in The Online Marketing Mastermind to set this up in your own business.

 Lastly, once it’s set up, it’s done.
 Your job really from there is to test and measure to improve your results.

 - what your opt-in conversion rate is – how many people are landing on your landing page and how many are actually signing up

 - how many people are actually then downloading it